Am I eligible for Medicare?

 • More information about getting dialysis in a disaster or emergency

-• If you're in a Medicare Advantage Plan or other Medicare health plan:
+• If you have a Medicare Advantage Plan or other Medicare health plan:

 • Learn more about getting care & drugs in disasters or emergencies.